This, I kid you not, is the best bowl of chili I have ever had in my life. Try it and trust me, it will be your new favorite recipe.

 Tips for the Best Chili

-- If your diet doesn’t allow you to eat beef, use ground chicken or turkey.
+- Swap the meat.
+If your diet doesn’t allow you to eat beef, use ground chicken or turkey.

-- If you don’t have beer on hand, you can swap it with a mixture of vodka, coke, and brown sugar.
+- Skip the beer.
+If you don’t have beer on hand, swap it with a mixture of vodka, coke, and brown sugar.

-- Chili freezes beautifully, so you can make a huge batch and pop individually portioned leftovers in the freezer.
-Just thaw them in the fridge overnight and heat on the stovetop or in the microwave before serving.
+- Make extra and freeze it for later.
+Chili freezes beautifully, so pop individual portions in the freezer.
+Thaw them in the fridge overnight then heat in the microwave.

 - If you find your chili too spicy, here’s a quick fix: add a splash of lime or lemon juice.
 The acidity from the fruit dials down the heat from the chili, resulting in a perfect balance of flavors.